aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 This documentation from [GradeScope](https://help.gradescope.com/article/y10z941fqs-instructor-canvas#assignment_setup) details how to configure a GradeScope course and assignments with Canvas.

-1. Navigate to assignments section on the canvas and click on the new gradescope assignment
+1. Navigate to assignments section on the canvas and click on the new gradescope assignment.

 UCMerced is using Latest version of Gradecope.
-So Gradescope is listed in the dotted drop-down menu on the Assignments pag**e.**
+So Gradescope is listed in the dotted drop-down menu on the Assignments page.
 ![](./imgs/gradescope_dropdown.009.png)

 Once you click on Gradescope option from the dropdown, You will be give two options to choose as shown below.